 Objects In Mirror

-Received from the author, for free, for review consideration.
+Received from the author in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cover image and summary from Goodreads:

 Grace is looking forward to spending her summer weekends at horse shows riding new and spirited horse Sprite to the medal podium.
 But things don’t always go as planned.
 It seems that her summer is ruined when Sprite is sold by the riding stable to a new owner.
 Other opportunities present themselves however – Grace is now going to live her dream.
 She will be spending all summer working with horses in her new job helping the trainers at the stables.
 With handsome new coworker Matt and a fragile, damaged mare that needs extra special care, Grace’s summer seems perfect.
 She can’t hide from the truth though – the eating disorder that she is starting to acknowledge but not truly understand is rearing its ugly head and threatens to derail everything.
 Will she be able to heal herself along with the horses she is caring for?

 I was happy to have the opportunity to review a book by a local author!